 My Problem with Sight Words:

 Now we need to play catch up to get everyone on the same page with some of these TOUGH sight words.
-I put these exact words onto post it notes.
+I put these exact words onto Post-it notes.
 The notes went into this Carson Dellosa Double Smart Pocket Chart.
-(I have owned this pocket char for years and year.)
+(I have owned this pocket chart for years and years.)

 Then, I pull out my lowercase letter beads.
 I go through the bead bin to pull the beads to spell out each word, placing those beads in the back pocket chart along with a pipe cleaner.
 Students create the sight word on their pipe cleaner to make the word.
 Simple, developmentally appropriate, and FUN.

-The truth is, I have use this exact set up for many years and I have seen great success with this hands on activity.
+The truth is, I have used this exact setup for many years and I have seen great success with this hands-on activity.
 See the word and make the word.
 Practice the word.
 The added OT help is amazing.

 Scan & Learn for Sight Word Independence

 Next, enter my idea!
 Why not add my QR Scan & Learn Sight Word Book cards to these pockets?!
-I grabbed my notebook full of trading card sized sight words.
+I grabbed my notebook full of trading card-sized sight words.
 I added these interactive sight word cards to the pocket chart and took down the note cards.
 Why?
-What happens when a student scan a code?
+What happens when a student scans a code?